marcojakob/code.makery.ch/content/library/html-css/part5/_index.en.md

 1. The image is not displayed.
 2. The colors defined in the CSS are not applied.

 Since we are in a subfolder, the path to the files are not correct.
-For the image to appear we would need to use `../marco.jpg` instead of `marco.jpg` in the `src` attribute.
+For the image to appear we would need to use `../marco.jpg` or `/marco.jpg` instead of `marco.jpg` in the `src` attribute.
 But probably you will not want the same image on the blog page.
 So you can remove the entire `img` element.

 In **CSS** it is common to define CSS rules **for the entire project**.
 Thus it is important that we reference the same CSS file in the blog page.
-We achieve this by changing the URL from `main.css` to `../main.css`.
+We achieve this by changing the URL from `main.css` to `/main.css`.
+The leading `/` searches for the file in the root folder.
 The following shows the entire `link` element:

 ##### blog/index.html

 <pre class="prettyprint lang-html">
-&lt;link rel="stylesheet" href="../main.css">
+&lt;link rel="stylesheet" href="/main.css">
 </pre>

 This change should cause the styling from our CSS to also be applied to the blog page.